Haas CNC Mill Machines

-What Are Milling Machines?
+What Are Haas Milling Machines?

 Milling is a machining process of using rotary cutters to remove material from a workpiece to create a part.
 There are many different kinds of milling machines, however, they are often described as either vertical or horizontal.
 Because of the ever-increasing complexity and features being added to both kinds of machines, both kinds may be referred to as machining centers.
 Most CNC milling machines have the ability to move the spindle along the Z-axis which allows for freedom to engrave and make much more complex parts.
 When a fifth axis is added, making the machine a 5-Axis machine, the B axis controls the tilt of the tool to make extremely complicated geometries.
 Most selections for CNC milling machines begin with the size parts you plan to machine.
-Vertical milling machines and mini-mills make smaller parts and the super-size parts are usually made on a horizontal machining center.
+Vertical machining centers and Haas mini mill make smaller parts and the super-size parts are usually made on a horizontal machining center.

-Haas Series Vertical Milling Machines
+Haas Vertical Milling Machines: Haas VMC

 VF Series Haas Vertical Milling Machines